wangjunicode/UIForia/docs/_docs/style/index.md

 `[attr:attrName]` | Used inside a style definition to create an attribute sub-style-group.
 See the attribute section below for more.
 `not` / `and`     | Used in conjunction with attribute style definitions.
 See the attribute section below for more.

+### Syntax Highlighting
+There aren't any IDE plugins yet, but we created a Rider file type configuration file that gives you at least some syntax highlighting and autocomplete for all the keywords, although, of course, no syntax checking.

+[Download the file here](/assets/UIForiaStyle.xml) and copy it into your Rider's `config/filetypes` directory.
+The `.style` extension should be mapped accordingly after a restart.

 ## Create an element style